Science Fiction Thinking Machines

 Science Fiction Thinking Machines: Robots, Androids, Computers is an anthology of science fiction short stories edited by American anthologist Groff Conklin.
 It was first published in hardcover by Vanguard Press in May 1954.
-An abridged paperback edition titled Selections from Science Fiction Thinking Machines was published by Bantam Books in August 1955 and reprinted in September 1964.
+An abridged paperback edition titled, Selections from Science Fiction Thinking Machines was later published by Bantam Books in August 1955 and was reprinted in September 1964.

-The book collects twenty-two novelettes and short stories by various science fiction authors, together with an introduction and bibliography by the editor.
-The stories were previously published from 1899-1954 in various science fiction and other magazines.
+The book consists of twenty-two novelettes and short stories by various science fiction authors, together with an introduction and bibliography by the editor.
+The stories were previously published from 1899-1954, in various science fiction and other magazines.

 Contents

 Note: stories also appearing in the abridged edition annotated A.